-Does it make sense to pull the plug on New Zealand’s copper telephone network as fibre goes in?
+Does it make sense to pull the plug on New Zealand’s aging copper telephone network as fibre goes in?

 The New Zealand government put the question to one side when it planned the UFB network.